 As of Episode 35, she's raising a child militia and seems to be a brutal leader at that.
 She's also wearing a librarian's hand around her neck.
 Oh, and that militia?
 She's forming it to take on Strexcorp!

 Rebel Leader: She's leading the resistance against Strexcorp.

 The Revolution Will Not Be Civilized: Ruthless in her battle tactics, probably out of necessity given who she is fighting against.
 Cecil hopes Strexcorp find her.
 Actually, he hopes SHE finds THEM first.

-Mega Corp.: Big enough to own an entire town then buy Night Vale Community Radio to boot, and sell orange juice that caused people to blink out of existence.
+Mega Corp.: Big enough to own an entire town then buy Night Vale Community Radio and (somehow) the Night Vale Girl Scouts to boot, and sell orange juice that caused people to blink out of existence.

 Not So Stepford Smiler: The subject of Tamika Flynn causes them MUCH stress.
 You can almost hear the twitching as they talk about Tamika

 Strexcorp Representative: [We are looking for] one very difficult child...but we mean that in the best possible way.
 So, please help us find this...this...this child!

 Propaganda Machine: Look around you.
 Strex.
 Look inside you.
 Strex.
 Go to sleep.
 Strex.
 Believe in a smiling God.
 Strexcorp.
 It is...everything.
 They probably bought NVCR to act as one of these in Night Vale.